 - 1 cup sugar

 - 2 large eggs

-- 4 Tablespoons unsalted butter, melted & cooled slightly
+- 4 Tablespoons unsalted butter, melted and cooled slightly

 - 1 cup buttermilk